Logos and uniforms of the Pittsburgh Steelers: Throwback uniforms

 2010 saw the team sporting the throwback uniforms at the October 17 game against the Cleveland Browns, and for the November 14, Sunday Night Football game against the New England Patriots (their second loss).
 In 2011, they wore throwback uniforms for the November 6 home game against the Baltimore Ravens (which was their third loss in the throwbacks) and December 8 home game against the Cleveland Browns.

 The throwback gold helmets have often been worn in practice in addition to the regular black helmets, a highly unusual move among NFL teams whose throwbacks use a different helmet than their current design.

 For the 2012 season, as part of their 80th anniversary, the Steelers wore horizontally-striped throwback uniforms inspired by the 1934 Pittsburgh Pirates football team.
 The Steelers wore the throwbacks for their October 28 game against the Washington Redskins and for their November 18 game against the Baltimore Ravens.
 The uniforms have drawn major media attention.
 USA Today said that the Steelers looked like "bumblebee[s] in a Depression-era chain gang."
 65% of respondents to an ESPN poll said they hated the throwback uniforms.
 NBC Sports' Pro Football Talk blog said the 2012 throwback uniform "ranks among the worst ever fashioned for any NFL team."
 The throwbacks were officially retired after the 2016 season.

 For the 2018 season, the Steelers will wear throwback black uniforms based on the design worn by the Steel Curtain teams of the 1970s.
 It is similar to their current uniforms but without the Steelers logo on the left chest and using block lettering and numbers instead of Futura Condensed.

+Prior to the 2025 season, the Steelers unveiled throwback gold uniforms based on the 1933 set.
+The front of the uniform featured black chest stripes with black-trimmed white block numbers, and the back featured black block letter names and numbers.
+Beige pants complete the look.
+The Steelers would wear a gold alternate helmet and gray facemasks with the set, the design of which mirrors the primary black helmet and is similar to the previous throwback gold helmet they wore from 2007 to 2011.
+This set replaced the Steel Curtain throwbacks in the team's rotation.